You are not logged in.

 19. installed prelink and execstack (debian stretch version)! prelink is obsoleted on newer devices due to SSD, faster ram, and faster CPUs, however when a device gets old, it is useful still as it reduces ram usage and speeds up loading time for apps.
 On this device it greatly helps.
 Run "Sudo prelink -amf".
 I could not attach prelink (https://pkgs.org/download/prelink)

-26. installed these scripts into tampermonkey/grease monkey; web access accelerator, Disable youtube 60 fps.
+25. installed these scripts into tampermonkey/grease monkey; web access accelerator, Disable youtube 60 fps, ad blocker, youtube-adb, gpu acceleration of flash player

 Attachments: